l0s3rc0d3/platform-engineering-demo/README.md

 - Create another project to manage eks addons
 - Setup the gitops process with argocd

-Could be an interesting thing to manage addons and argocd with using the following module: https://github.com/aws-ia/terraform-aws-eks-blueprints-addons
+Could be an interesting thing to manage addons and argocd with the following module: https://github.com/aws-ia/terraform-aws-eks-blueprints-addons

 ### How to execute

 Beware!
 Before run there are some placeholder here and there...
-In each folder of under the terraform one you can just run:
+In each folder under the terraform one you can just run:

 ```
 terraform init